-GEBCO also facilitates the sharing of scientific and mapping information by organizing an annual science day.
+GEBCO also facilitates the sharing of scien-2012, its activities involved five of the six tific and mapping information by organizing an annual science day.
 The seventh consecutive GEBCO "Bathymetric Science Day", took place on 2 October in the Salle du Ponant Princess Grace Theatre and was opened by HSH Prince Albert II of Monaco.
 Information on the agenda and presentations Assistant Director Michel Huet, as secretary made at the Science Day is available from the IHO-IOC GEBCO web site.